 - information on overcoming personal hardships (financial, physical, or familial);

-- your explanation of any discrepancies in your application;
+- an explanation of any discrepancies in your application;

-- your thoughts on how this degree will help you achieve future goals.
+- thoughts on how this degree will help you achieve future goals.

-Once accepted, you are required to upload official copies of your previous college/university transcripts and proof of degree(s) to complete your enrollment and begin the application review process.
-If accepted, please bring your official documents to the main office (414 Administration Building) of the Graduate School upon arrival to Michigan Tech.
+Once accepted, you are required to provide official copies of your previous college/university transcripts and proof of degree(s) to complete your enrollment.
+If accepted we prefer that you bring your official documents to the main office (414 Administration Building) of the Graduate School upon arrival to Michigan Tech.
+We will also accept official electronic transcripts sent directly to the Graduate School detailing your courses and proof of degree.

-Most graduate programs require either the Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) .
-Please refer to your program of interest for their specific requirements.
-If you are a current Michigan Tech student, you may be eligible for the GRE Fee Reduction Program.
-If you are an International applicant, you must also provide proof of English proficiency.
+If you are an international applicant, you must also provide proof of English proficiency.
 We accept both TOEFL and IELTS test results.
-You may upload unofficial copies of their test score reports for the initial application review process, however, your official scores must be provided to complete enrollment, if you are accepted.
+You may upload unofficial copies of test score reports for the initial application review process, however if you are accepted your official scores must be provided to complete enrollment.
+Unofficial test scores must include your name and the name of the test, and we require all pages of the PDF file to be uploaded.
 Official ETS (GRE & TOEFL) scores should be sent directly to the Graduate School using our School Code: 1464.

 Program Required Documents

-Review all of your documents required by your program(s) of interest prior to beginning the application process.
-Additional documents/requirements you may need to include could be:
+Review all of the documents required by your program(s) of interest prior to beginning the application process.
+Additional documents/requirements you may need include:

 - A résumé / curriculum vitae